Climate variation and population ecology of high latitude corals (PhD)

 - 2016: Supervisor, Honours student Shannon Dee.

-- 2015: Award winner, Field Work Award, Postgraduate Students Association, UWA
+- 2015: Grant winner, Field Work Award, Postgraduate Students Association, UWA

 - 2015: Video promotion of postgraduate studies in the School of Plant Biology.